 Periods: they’re a fact of life.
 One we’d much rather do without, but a fact of life all the same.
 So if there’s anything at all that can make periods a little bit easier, we’re up for trying it – which is where menstrual cups come in.

-They’re cheaper in the long run than tampons and sanitary towels, easy to use (with a little practice) and you can leave them in for up to 12 hours (which means you don’t have to worry about changing yours when you’re out and about – hoorah!)
-They’re also better for the environment, as most are reusable, and are a good option when travelling.
+They’re cheaper in the long-run than tampons and sanitary towels, easy to use (with a little practice) and you can leave them in for up to 12 hours, which means you don’t have to worry about changing yours when you’re out and about.
+This means they are a good option for travelling too.